 The treatment grid

-My intention is to educate you and your primary care physician about all of the issues that factor into deciding whether to undergo spine surgery.
+My intention is to educate you and anyone on your health care team about all of the issues that factor into deciding whether to undergo spine surgery.
 There are two sets of variables: 1) the type of anatomy – can you see it on a diagnostic test?
 2) The status of your nervous system and resultant body chemistry.
 Are you calm?
 Or are you stressed and hyper-vigilant?
 If your nervous system is on “high alert” for any reason, the outcomes of surgery are predictably poor, especially if you can’t identify the anatomical problem.
 The combinations result in four possible scenarios.
 The book is based around this treatment grid:

 - IA—Structural lesion, calm nervous system